2015 Kuwait mosque bombing: Background

 The Imam Ja'far as-Sadiq Mosque is one of the oldest mosques in Kuwait, located in the Sawabir district in Sharq area, which is a part of the Capital Governorate.
 The mosque is attended mainly by Shia Muslim worshippers.

 This attack was a part of the strategic terrorism of Islamic State of Iraq and the Levant, who consider Shia Islam to be heresy.
 In late May 2015, after the Qatif and Dammam mosque bombings, ISIL released a voice message calling on Muslims to clear the Arabian Peninsula of its Shia population.

 Bomb explosion

-A suicide bomber attacked the mosque during Friday prayers in Muslim holy month of Ramadan, factors that made the mosque more crowded than usual.
+A suicide bomber attacked the mosque during Friday prayers in the Muslim holy month of Ramadan, factors that made the mosque more crowded than usual.
 At least eight people were immediately killed in the blast, which heavily damaged parts of the building.
 A witness said that the bomber entered the last row between the worshipers and detonated his device.
 Another witness, Parliament member Khalil al-Salih, who was in the mosque during the attack, said the same.
 He added "The explosion was really hard.
 The ceiling and wall got destroyed".
 He added that more than 2,000 people were praying there at that time.